Senior Year Plus

 The Department of Education provides instructions for school districts seeking supplementary weighted funding.
 This page includes resources related to certified enrollment including supplementary weighting information and a summary of the prior year's assignment of weighted funding by district.
 Since October 2010, supplementary weighting is no longer a standalone data collection and is inlcuded as part of the EASIER data collection.

-Student Reporting in Iowa (Formerly EASIER) - need to link to pages when created
+Student Reporting in Iowa (Formerly EASIER)

 The Department of Education provides instructions for school districts seeking supplementary weighed funding.
 This page includes resources related to the calculation of supplementary weighting, SCED Codes for community college courses, contact minutes for community college courses, supplementary weighting frequently asked questions, and other department guidance.
 This information is located under the "Course Coding and Supplementary Weighting" heading.